christophsax/seasonal/README.md

 ### Input

-In *seasonal*, it is possible to use almost the complete syntax of X-13ARIMA- SEATS.
+In *seasonal*, it is possible to use almost the complete syntax of X-13ARIMA-SEATS.
 The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, with each spec optionally containing some arguments.
 These spec-argument combinations can be added to `seas` by separating the spec and the argument by a dot (`.`).
 For example, in order to set the 'variables' argument of the 'regression' spec equal